KyeMaloy97/kitura.io/README.md

 ## Local setup
 If you want to preview this website on your machine, follow these steps:

-1. Obtain and install the following packages if you don't already have them:
+1. Download and install the following packages if you don't already have them:
 	1. Node.js (or another javascript runtime)
 	2. Ruby
 	2. Bundler